 If you have missed the voter registration deadline, you can still register to vote and a cast a ballot at the same time during early voting or on Election Day.
 Simply go to your regular polling place or early voting site to register and vote.
-Contact your Local Election Official if you have any questions.
+Contact your Local Election Office if you have any questions.

 To register in Iowa you must:

 be at least 17‑1/2 years old (you must be 18 to vote)

 not have been convicted of a felony (or have had your rights restored)

 not currently be judged by a court to be “incompetent to vote”

 not claim the right to vote in more than one place